 Best Apples for Brown Butter Apple Blondies

 You can use your favorite variety of apples.
 I prefer tart Granny Smith apples because the blondies are pretty sweet.
-For a complete list of my favorite apple varieties, with a description of each, you can visit my post The Best Apples for Baking.
+For a complete list of my favorite apple varieties to bake with, with a description of each, you can visit my post, The Best Apples for Baking.

 The Magic of Brown Butter

 Let’s talk about brown butter.
-I actually created a landing page for all things brown butter including the quick process, success tips, and a video tutorial.
-Brown butter is a one ingredient wonder and vasty improves the flavor in any dish where it’s used, including these blondies.
-(By the way, I highly recommend browning butter for butterscotch blondies too!)
+I actually created a page for all things brown butter including the quick process, success tips, and a video tutorial.
+Brown butter is a one-ingredient wonder and vasty improves the flavor in any dish where it’s used, including these blondies.
 Brown butter by gently cooking and stirring it on the stove until its milk solids toast and it has a nutty aroma.
-This takes anywhere between 5-8 minutes, so it’s a pretty quick step.
+This takes anywhere between 5โ8 minutes, so it’s a pretty quick step.

 And well worth every single second.
 In less than 10 minutes, you’ll have liquid gold: